 The film opens with Joe Banks (Hanks) entering his soul-sucking, factory-like office and encountering some truly dreary working conditions.
 This opening is absolutely magnificent; if you had told me Shanley was a playwright who had never directed a film before, I wouldn’t have believed you for an instant.
 It’s so cinematic.

 Shanley is a playwright by profession, so of course his script is absolutely terrific.
-The dialogue has a distinct cadence to it: It’s rat-a-tat, with some motifs and turns of phrase cycling, occasionally pausing for flourishes on unexpected topics.
+The dialogue has a joyful, piercing cadence to it: It’s rat-a-tat, with phrases and words cycling, occasionally pausing for verbal flourishes on unexpected topics.
 My favorite might be a poetic tribute to luggage by a salesman (Barry McGovern): “If I had the need and the wherewithal, Mr. Banks, this would be my trunk of choice.”
-After Joe buys four of them, the salesman replies: “May you live to be a thousand years, sir.”
-Just beautiful.
+After Joe buys four of them, the salesman says farewell: “May you live to be a thousand years, sir.”
+There’s no better goodbye in the history of the English language.

-His direction is just as good, though: Even beyond the riveting opening, the camera places us in unique, oddly-shaped spaces, filled with unexpected people and props.
+Shanley’s direction is the equal to his writing, though: The middle act never quite matches the surrealistic heights of the opening and closing, but the camera always places us in unique, oddly-shaped spaces, filled with unexpected people and props.
 There’s a lamp at Joe’s office that I desperately want to place in my own home office.
 The aforementioned luggage are things of crystalline beauty despite being so geometrically simple, and they get tremendous play throughout the story.

 The cast does some terrific work bringing life to the material.
 Hanks is great as Joe, modulating his neurosis and idealism in a way that fits the material perfectly.
-It’s no surprise, but still a delight, that he makes the big swings of the story feel plausible.
-Ryan is great, too: Even when she talks in a funny voice as meek secretary DeDe, she brings electric chemistry.
+It’s no surprise, but still a delight, that he makes the big swings of the story feel plausible so that the fantasy never disrupts the cinematic magic.
+Ryan is great, too: Even when she talks in a funny voice as meek secretary DeDe, she brings electric chemistry to the screen with Hanks, and pitches her lines exactly on the level of the material.
 The supporters are grand all around; the one I’ll remember best is Ossie Davis as sage chauffeur Marshall.

-What I love most of all about Joe Versus the Volcano is that it never leaves any doubt that Shanley believes in his material.
+What I love most of all about Joe Versus the Volcano is that it never leaves any doubt that Shanley believes in his material, that the only way to make sense of this messed up world is to treat it as equal parts nonsensical and profound.
+Pavement mud and sea water and magma run through our human veins.
 Despite its heightened reality, it is genuinely inspiring.
-Moving, even.
-It’s the kind of movie that can motivate you to quit your job and pursue your dreams, even if they’re something as ludicrous as diving into a volcano.
+It is great art, the kind of movie that can motivate you to quit your brain-clouding 9-to-5 and pursue your innermost dreams, even if they’re as ludicrous as diving into a volcano.

 Is It Good?